-\begin{remrk} The following is the connection to another iterative water-filling algorithm proposed in \cite[Section IV]{Wei_07ITW_MultiuserWF} for parallel SISO interference networks.
+\begin{rem} The following is the connection to another iterative water-filling algorithm proposed in \cite[Section IV]{Wei_07ITW_MultiuserWF} for parallel SISO interference networks.
 It is derived by directly solving the KKT conditions of the weighted-sum rate maximization problem.
 As expected, the result

 {} also has a term $t_{k}(n)$ related to the interference to other nodes.
 In the SISO case, the matrix $\mathbf{\hat{\Omega}}_{l}$ equals to $1+\frac{t_{k}(n)}{\lambda_{k}}$ in \cite{Wei_07ITW_MultiuserWF} only for stationary points.
-Algorithm PT or PP can be used there to reduce the inner and outer iterations to one iteration, reducing the complexity.
-On the other hand, we can design an algorithm by directly solving the KKT conditions for the MIMO case and by using the concept of polite water-filling.
+Algorithm PT or PP can be used there to reduce the complexity.
+On the other hand, we can extend the algorithm in \cite{Wei_07ITW_MultiuserWF} to MIMO B-MAC networks by directly solving the KKT conditions for the MIMO case and by using the concept of polite water-filling.
 It results in an algorithm that has similar performance to Algorithm PT but does not take the advantage of the duality.
-In the algorithm, we replace the matrix $\mathbf{\hat{\Omega}}_{l}$ by the term in (\ref{eq:kktwsr-1}), avoiding the covariance transformation in Algorithm PT and reverse link polite water-filling in Algorithm PP. But as a result, the equivalent channel becomes a function of $\mu$ and in order to perform the polite water-filling, SVD has to be repeatedly done while searching for $\mu$ to satisfy the power constraint, increasing the overall complexity. \end{remrk}
+In the algorithm, we replace the matrix $\mathbf{\hat{\Omega}}_{l}$ by the term